Season 1 Episode 1

 On the other hand, Faith had been 'buzzed' by her Calling, vowing that nobody would ever take advantage of her again.
 If nothing else it had made her more confident in her dealings with him, but she still didn't trust him, just didn't feel the need to put her chair against her bedroom door.

 But the way she'd dealt with Lothos, Giles allowed himself a proud smile as he pulled into the car park - or 'parking lot' as these butchers of the English language called it.
-The vampire had been over 12 centuries old, the killer of no less than five Slayers.
+The vampire had been over 12 centuries old, the killer of no less than seven Slayers.
 But his Slayer had dealt with the demon and in the amazingly resourceful way of trapping him and his cohorts in the school gym and burning it down.
 Wonderful.

 Unfortunately the Boston High School Faith had attended hadn't shared his view, understandable really considering the fact nobody was ever going to accept they'd been battling vampires.
 And that had necessitated their move to Sunnydale, the Hellmouth, somewhere he'd wanted to keep his young charge away at all costs.
 Still, at least the move had got her away from Pike.
 The boy had a good heart but the drop-out reminded him just a little too much of 'Ripper' in attitude for him to be wholly comfortable with his daughter mixing with him.